n3d1117/Grouppy/README.md

 ```
 * Done!

-## IPA or .app Files
+## Work with .ipa files or .app folders
 If your app contains plugins, you may want to inject Grouppy into them as well, otherwise they won't be able to communicate with the main app because of the different application groups.
 Another script is included, `inject_grouppy.sh`, to demonstrate injecting Grouppy into all Mach-O binaries of a given `.ipa` file or `.app` folder (i.e. app binary and each plugin in the `PlugIns` folder).
-NOTE: it will overwrite the original `ipa` file or `.app` folder.
+NOTE: the script will overwrite the original `ipa` file or `.app` folder.

 Usage: `./inject_grouppy.sh PATH_TO_IPA_FILE_OR_APP_FOLDER`.